 I make a detour for peak 11462, where I find this strange rock composition..

 Some shadowplay from 11462, looking back to Silliman.

 I pass by Big Bird Peak and I now regret not climbing it; it would have eaten at least another 3 hours out of my day but I should have done it.

 At my camp that night there are a few marmots near me.
 They are mostly interested in digging up some nearby root, but the older one clearly also thinks my pack is interesting, so I have to shoo them away as I do not want them to chew holes in my pack.

-The snow cornice at Lonely Lake Pass is higher and steeper than what the photo suggests, so out comes the ice axe.
+The snow cornice at Lonely Lake Pass (Horn Col) is higher and steeper than what the photo suggests, so out comes the ice axe.

 I make a long crampon traverse in the bowl below Elizabeth Pass.
 It is early morning and the sun does not hit the snow at a direct angle, but I begin to be concerned about snow stability and post-holing (falling deep the snow).
 No other people tracks are apparent.

 I make it across the bowl and up to Copper Mine Pass, all the time with some concern about avalanches.
 I know perfectly well that the snow has probably settled enough to be safe this late in the season, but every time I see a crack or slump I become uneasy.

 I keep going to the top of Copper Mine Peak.

 The composition of the rock at the top is unusual and I guess hinted at the possibility of mineral extraction, hence the name “Copper Mine”.